shapeyourbits/online-indicator-for-twitch/readme.txt

 = To install the plugin automatically: =

 * Through WordPress admin, use the menu: Plugin > Add new
-* Search for Twitch Online Indicator
+* Search for Online Indicator For Twitch
 * Click on install then click activate link

 = To install the plugin manually: =

-* Download and unzip the plugin twitch-online-indicator.zip
+* Download and unzip the plugin online-indicator-for-twitch.zip
-* Upload /twitch-online-indicator/ to the /wp-content/plugins/ directory
+* Upload /online-indicator-for-twitch/ to the /wp-content/plugins/ directory
 * Activate the plugin through the 'Plugins' screen in WordPress
-* Use the "Appearance->Customize->Twitch Online Indicator" screen to configure and customize the plugin
+* Use the "Appearance->Customize->Online Indicator For Twitch" screen to configure and customize the plugin

 = Support =